Impacts of Cover Crops on Phosphorus and Nitrogen Loss with Surface Runoff

 The project has been developed at a 42-acre field at the Hermann Iowa State University farm located south of Ames where 12 areas ranging from 1 to 3 acres accommodate four systems replicated three times.
 Evaluations include, as in previous years: (1) no-till without cover crop, (2) no-till with a cereal rye cover crop each year, (3) chisel-plow/disk tillage without a cover crop, and (4) chisel-plow/disk tillage with a cereal rye cover crop each year.

-This one-year project is a continuation for a fifth year of an INRC study that has been evaluating soil, P, and N loss on a field scale and under natural rainfall in corn-soybean rotations from soils testing high in P, as affected by tillage and cover crops.
-Four systems replicated three times have been evaluated in 12 small watersheds.
-The systems are no-tillage; tillage by spring chisel-plowing/disking of corn residue; disking of soybean residue with a cereal rye cover crop; and disking of soybean residue without a cereal rye cover crop.
+This one-year project is a continuation for a fifth year of an INRC study that has been evaluating on a field scale and under natural rainfall the soil, P, and N loss with surface runoff in corn-soybean rotations from soils testing very high in P, as affected by tillage and cover crops.
+Four systems replicated three times have been evaluated in 12 small watersheds ranging from 1.5 to 3 acres in size.
+The systems are no-tillage or tillage by spring chisel-plowing/disking of corn residue or disking of soybean residue with or without a cereal rye cover crop.

-The DRP concentration was slightly higher for no-till with or without cover crop (1.4 and 1.5 mg P/L), than for tillage with or without cover crop (1.1 and 0.9 mg P/L).
+During this July-December period, researchers completed analysis of rye cover crop biomass sampled on April 15th for dry matter and N and P concentrations.
+Dry matter yield was 762 and 678 kg/ha for no-till or tillage, lower than last year due to adverse weather after overseeding it on September 5 2018.
+The N and P recycled was 29 and 27 kg N/ha with no-till and 3.4 and 2.6 kg P/ha, respectively.
+Rainfall from July to December was 16.3 inches spread in 20 events from July until the corn harvest and one-inch total after that.
+Given mostly low intensity rainfall and excellent corn soil cover, there were only two runoff events during this period and collected 57 runoff samples.
+We summarized preliminary results for average runoff concentrations for all events of 2019.
+The DRP concentration was slightly higher for no-till with or without cover crop (1.4 and 1.5 mg P/L) than for tillage with or without cover crop (1.1 and 0.9 mg P/L).
 Total P, which includes both dissolved and particulate P, was higher for tillage with or without cover crop (2.8 and 4.7 mg P/L) than for no-till with or without cover crop (1.8 and 2.0 mg P/L).
-The cover crop had little effect on DRP with no-till or tillage and on total P with no-till.
-However, the cover crop with tillage reduced by one half total P.
+The cover crop had little effect on DRP with no-till or tillage and on total P with no-till but reduced by one half total P with tillage.

-Work continues with data management.
-The rye cover crop was overseeded Sept.
-5. Corn grain was harvested Nov.
-4, with a combine equipped with a yield monitor and using RTK GPS, and data management continues.
+Work continues with data management of loads.
+The rye cover crop was overseeded on September 5.
+Corn grain was harvested on November 4 with a combine equipped with a yield monitor and using RTK GPS, and we are working on data management at this time.
 Soil samples were taken from all systems from depths of 0-2 and 2-6 inches after corn harvest.